sethgonzales/humble_hectare/README.md

 - Created the model and corresponding controller for Events.
 - I made a few refactors around where I wanted to store information like WaterEvery and FertilizeEvery.
 Originally I had these stored within events, but I ultimately decided these are best as properties of a crop varietal.
+- I added a front end!
+At first I used create react app, and started building using Ionic UI.
+But honestly, I wanted to challenge myself with a newer framework and a UI library that I haven't used before.
+So... welcome Vite and Mantine.
+- I set up the basics of the app using Mantine, including the header, navbar, and routing system.
+I tested connecting to the db to make sure I was able to get all of the data I needed for Crops and Varietals using an axios connection.
+- Next up...
+More UI!
+I need to really map out the app and create a UI that I am happy with.